2004 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2004-D Wisconsin Extra Leaf Low Quarter Value

-The 2004-D Wisconsin quarter from the Denver Mint exists in three distinct forms: the standard issue and two unusual die variations known as the Extra Leaf High and Extra Leaf Low.
+The 2004-D Wisconsin quarter from the Denver Mint exists in three distinct forms: the standard issue and two die variations known as the Extra Leaf High and Extra Leaf Low.
+These are the only two major varieties in the entire 50 State Quarters Program.

-According to numismatic references, the artifact resulted when a tool with a rounded edge was deliberately impressed into the working die, though some experts believe metal shavings accidentally lodged in the die created a gouge during striking.
+The Extra Leaf Low variety shows an apparent extra leaf positioned low on the husk of corn, creating a curved arc near the base of the corn stalk.
+According to numismatic research, the artifact resulted when a tool with a rounded edge was deliberately impressed into the working die, though some experts believe metal shavings accidentally lodged in the die created a gouge during striking.
+Either way, both PCGS and NGC officially recognize and certify the variety.

 2004-D Wisconsin Extra Leaf Low Quarter Price/Grade Chart